-- 1. On first trip, tighten wheel lugs at the start, and at 25, 50, and 100 miles. - 2.
-There after, check wheel lugs before each trip. - 3.
-Following winter storage, check before beginning a trip.
-Following excessive braking, inspect wheel lugs
+On first trip, tighten wheel lugs at start and at 10, 25, and 50 miles.
+Tighten to manufacturer's specification.

+There after, check wheel lugs before each trip, after excessive braking, and following winter storage.

 Try to park out of the sun whenever possible when in warm climates.
 In desert regions use tire covers to prevent ultra-violet deterioration to tires.